wanyoike-max/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * Script 20 shows us how to replace certain charcaters with others within a file

 * Sceipt 21 shows us how to remove certain characters from input

+* Script 22 shows us how to reverse input